ThanetPi/biography/pages/4_Resume.md

 ### *Education :*

-:black_small_square: Doctor of Natural Sciences, Department of Biochemical and Chemical Engineering, Techincal University of Dortmund, Germany.
+▪️ Doctor of Natural Sciences, Department of Biochemical and Chemical Engineering, Techincal University of Dortmund, Germany.

-:black_small_square: Master of Pharmacy, major in Pharmaceutical Sciences, Prince of Songkla University, Thailand.
+▪️ Master of Pharmacy, major in Pharmaceutical Sciences, Prince of Songkla University, Thailand.

-:black_small_square: Bachalor of Sciences, major in Traditional Thai Medicine (2nd Class honor), Prince of Songkla University, Thailand.
+▪️ Bachelor of Sciences, major in Traditional Thai Medicine (2nd Class honor), Prince of Songkla University, Thailand.

 ![](../images/line04.png)